SkylineCommunications/dataminer-docs/tutorials/Analytics_Tutorials/Anomaly_Detection_Tutorial.md

 You have now loaded in data for the *Audio Bit Rate Channel 1* parameter.
 Let us have a look [trend graph](xref:Manipulating_trend_graphs) by pressing ![the trend icon](~/user-guide/images/trend_icon_unknown.png) next to our parameter.
-Then, press 'Month to date' have a look at the whole last month of data.
+Then, press 'Month to date' to have a look at the whole last month of data.
 As you can see, the bitrate first remained stable around 96 kBps for the better part of two weeks before temporarily jumping up a few times to values around 256 kBps.
-Finally, after 5 jumps there is one jump to over 1000 kBps.
+Finally, after 5 jumps, there is one jump to over 1000 kBps.

 ![Audio bit rate with several jumps, some of which are marked as anomalous](images/Audio_bit_rate.gif)